 Onboard position: Quality Manager, Media Coordinator, and Zodiac Driver

 “The chances to see emperor penguins in the Peninsula area are very rare.
 It happened to us in the 2016-17 season during one of our Polar Circle trips!
 We encountered a moulting emperor in Lallemand Fjord.”

 “We spotted a young king penguin in the South Shetland Islands, which is not where you normally see king penguins.”

-If you’ve had a rare or interesting encounter on your polar journeys, please share your experiences and photos with us on Facebook to be featured here!
+If you’ve had a rare or interesting wildlife encounter in Antarctica and the Sub-Antarctic on your polar journeys with us, please share your experiences and photos with us on Instagram to be featured here!